Washington University in St. Louis

 This course explores how law developed from the earliest periods of human history and how religious ideas and social institutions shaped law.
 The course will also illuminate how biblical law was influenced by earlier cultures and how the ancient Israelites reshaped the law they inherited.
 The course will further analyze the impact of biblical law on Western culture and will investigate how the law dealt with those of different social classes and ethnic groups, and we will probe how women were treated by the law.
 Same as home course L75 JNE 3012.

 L23 3101 The Problem of Evil

-The question of how God can allow evil to occur to the righteous or innocent people has been a perennial dilemma in religion and philosophy.
+The question of how God can allow evil to occur to righteous or innocent people has been a perennial dilemma in religion and philosophy, and the Holocaust has impelled a rethinking of the problem of evil.
 We will study the classic statement of the problem in the biblical book of Job, the ancient Near Eastern literature on which Job is based, and traditional Jewish and Christian interpretation of Job.
-We will study the major approached to the problem of evil in Western philosophical and religious thought.
-L75 5101 is intended for GRADUATE STUDENTS ONLY.
-3 units.
-Same as L75 JNE 3101, L75 JNE 5101, L30 Phil 3101.
+We will spend half of the semester on the theological, philosophical and narrative responses to the Holocaust.
+Graduate Students wishing to take this course should enroll in L75 5101.

 L23 374C Kings, Priests, Prophets, and Rabbis: The Jews in the Ancient World